GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ### Asynchronous preload from storage {: #asynchronous-preload-from-storage}

-Since service workers are not always running, Manifest V3 extensions sometimes need to asynchronously load data from storage before they execute their event handlers.
+Because service workers don't run all the time, Manifest V3 extensions sometimes need to asynchronously load data from storage before they execute their event handlers.
 To do this, the following snippet uses an async `action.onClicked` event handler that waits for the `storageCache` global to be populated before executing its logic.